An Archaeology of Tools

 Historical Background

 The many villages and mill sites of the Davistown Plantation evolved into a flourishing community of coopers by the third decade of the 19th century.
-These coopers, as well as other crafstmen and small manufacturer's establishments and water mills, came to compose important spokes leading to the market and shipbuilding towns of coastal Maine including Belfast, Thomaston, Warren, and Waldoboro.
+These coopers, as well as other crafstmen and small manufacturer's establishments and water mills, produced a wide variety of woodenware, wood products, such as clapboards and house frames, and some tools that were then transported to the market and shipbuilding towns of coastal Maine including Belfast, Thomaston, Warren, and Waldoboro.
 The artifacts produced at mill sites such as Liberty, Kingdom Falls, South Liberty, Searsmont, Appleton, and Union played a key role in the evolution of the maritime culture of Maine including its Downeast cod fishery, West Indies and coasting trade, lime and granite industries, and flourishing lumber and cordwood exports.
-A study of the maritime history of Maine is incomplete without tracing the evolution of the infrastructure and industries that were the basis for its fluorescence from the end of the Indian Wars (1756) to the Industrial Revolution.
+A study of the maritime history of Maine is incomplete without tracing the evolution of the infrastructure and industries that were the basis for its florescence from the end of the Indian Wars (1759) to the Industrial Revolution.
 The tool collection of The Davistown Museum -- An Archaeology of Tools -- reflects the evolution of toolmaking from Maine's first colonial dominion to the twilight years of its maritime culture during the late 19th century.
-Particular emphasis is placed on recovering tools and artifacts characteristic of the trades and mercantile activities of the pre-Civil War communities of Liberty and Montville and the Davistown Plantation which preceded them.
+Particular emphasis is placed on recovering tools and artifacts characteristic of the trades and mercantile activities of both the pre-Civil War communities of Liberty and Montville and the Davistown Plantation which preceded them, as well as those characteristic of New England's early American industries and later machine age production, which now forms the bulk of the museum's collections .

-A primary source of the tools on exhibit are those collected by the Jonesport Wood Co., Liberty Tool Co. (located across the street from the Museum), and the Hulls Cove Tool Barn during 38 years of tool buying in and near New England shipbuilding communities.
-Specific significant tools with special characteristics and/or tool manufacturer or maker's signatures were saved over a period of thirty years and then loaned or donated to the Davistown Museum to form the core of its current collection.
+A primary source of the tools on exhibit are those collected by the Jonesport Wood Co., Liberty Tool Co. (located across the street from the Museum), and the Hulls Cove Tool Barn since tool collecting began in 1970 in and near New England shipbuilding communities.
+Specific significant tools with special characteristics and/or tool manufacturer or maker's signatures collected during the last four decades were then loaned or donated to the Davistown Museum when it was founded in 1999 to form the core of its current collection.
 More recently, donations and loans from other collectors have allowed the collection of The Davistown Museum to become among the most important in the United States.
 Particular emphasis has been put on the chronological documentation of tool manufacturers in New England and Maine.

 Our chronological examination of hand tools in Maine history begins with the following time frame.